Investors

 Furthermore, the Board of Executive Directors determines the company’s internal organization and decides on the composition of management positions on the levels below the Board.
 It also manages and monitors BASF Group business by planning and setting the corporate budget, allocating resources and management capacities, monitoring and making decisions on significant individual measures, and supervising operational management.

 The Board’s actions and decisions are geared toward the company’s best interests.
 It is committed to the goal of sustainably increasing the company’s value and developing the company over the long term, taking into account environmental and social goals as well as economic targets.
 The Board’s responsibilities include the preparation of the Consolidated and Separate Financial Statements of BASF SE and reporting on the company’s financial and nonfinancial performance as well as half-year and quarterly reporting.
+Furthermore, it must ensure that the company’s activities comply with the applicable legislation and regulatory requirements as well as internal corporate requirements (compliance).
+This includes the establishment of appropriate systems for control, compliance and risk management as well as embedding a company-wide compliance culture with undisputed standards.

+The Board of Executive Directors informs the Supervisory Board regularly, without delay and comprehensively, of all issues important to the company with regard to planning, business development, the risk situation, risk management and compliance.
+Furthermore, the Board of Executive Directors coordinates the company’s strategic orientation with the Supervisory Board (for additional information on risk management, see the forecast report from page 86 onward).
 The Statutes of BASF SE and the Supervisory Board have defined certain transactions that require the Board of Executive Directors to obtain the Supervisory Board’s approval prior to their conclusion.
-Such cases that require approval include the acquisition and disposal of enterprises and parts of enterprises, as well as the issue of bonds or comparable financial instruments.
+Such cases that require approval include the acquisition of enterprises and disposal of parts of enterprises, as well as the issue of bonds or comparable financial instruments.
 However, this is only necessary if the acquisition or disposal price or the amount of the issue in an individual case exceeds 3% of the equity reported in the most recent approved Consolidated Financial Statements of the BASF Group.

 Competence profile, diversity concept and sucession planning for the Board of Executive Directors